What to Expect When You PCS to Marine Corps Base 29 Palms, California

 “I would recommend living in Yucca Valley, which is about 30 minutes to base and 30 minutes down the hill.”
 Yucca Valley is more developed.
 Unlike 29 Palms and Joshua Tree, Yucca Valley has a Wal-Mart, Home Depot, Marshalls, Walgreens, and Starbucks.

-If you do choose to live on base, Lincoln Military Housing operates the housing.
+If you do choose to live on base, Liberty Military Housing operates the housing.
 The company manages 1,567 homes within 15 communities.
 The neighborhoods have community centers, pools, and fitness centers.

 Things to Do Near 29 Palms